dinoplane/dinoplane.github.io/content/post/glboids-devlog1/index.md

 I chose the latter route because I was kinda pressed on time (it was in the midst of the new quarter when I was extremely busy).

-To implement the spatial hash grid, we start by initializing it with the tile dimensions and the grid dimensions.
-I opted for lazy creation if any new tiles needed to be created.
+To implement the spatial hash grid, we start by initializing it with the tile dimensions and the grid dimensions. ~~I opted for lazy creation if any new tiles needed to be created.~~(I avoided lazy creation because it was giving me headaches with concurrency).
 With initialization out of the way, there are four main parts we must consider:

 - Adding a boid to a tile: We can calculate the tiles (a boid can sit on a border) the boid is in from its position using a simple formula.